toladata/Knowledgebase/en/form-library/design-a-form.md

 #### Skip logic

-In complex forms, you might want to limit the number of displayed questions for clarity or show specific questions only if certain answers have been given previously.
+In complex forms, you might want to limit the number of displayed questions for clarity or show some questions only if your respondents have already answered in a certain way.

 ![](/assets_en/skip1.PNG)